deeprjs/deepr/README.md

 #### Object

-When an object is found, the execution will continue recursively, applying every key to the parent context.
+When an object is found, the execution will continue recursively, applying every key to the current context.

 ```json
 {